tolltronix/SwapDEX-Substrate-Balance-Graph/README.md

 # SwapDEX Substrate Balance Graph

-Graph the historical Balance of a SwapDEX Substrate address.
+Graph the historical Balance of a Substarate Wallet Address on the SwapDEX Ecosystem.